No one, and I mean no one, likes to be looking around for animals on a dark winter night with wet boots..

 Prepare your flock’s immune system for a healthy winter.
 This includes looking for health issues in your flock, culling any sick birds, and processing any excess roosters from spring hatches.
 We use pumpkins for good gut health (pumpkin seeds can help prevent disease but it doesn’t often cure any existing issues) and garlic cloves in the waterers over winter for prevention of respiratory issues.

 Look for signs of pests trying to make homes near your coop.
-This is the time of year you may have to put out whatever pest control you use.
+This is the time of year you may have to put out pest control.
 We use cats year round, and traps if needed.

 Most chickens are cold hardy.
 You will rarely need a heat lamp or heater to heat your coop in the winter.
 I have never used one, and it has got below -20 here on the East Coast before.
 I have an uninsulated coop that has no drafts (drafts on the legs of birds are a no no) but has an air vent up high.
 An air vent is important for the ammonia that is present in chicken droppings to escape.
 Please don’t go by the “but if I’m cold, they are cold” train of thought.
 Chickens have feathers to keep them warm and they are biologically built to withstand weather.